Live Like a Local: The Best Things to Do in Moonee Ponds

 Holmes Hall

 Holmes Hall comfortably seats 300 patrons, blending a bar, restaurant, and chic function space all in one.
-Once a rundown supermarket, the venue has been beautifully restored into an inviting spot for any occasion, from casual Friday knock-offs to special celebrations.
+Once a rundown supermarket, the venue has been restored into a funky spot for any occasion, from casual Friday knock-offs to special celebrations.
 With events like drag bingo, Tipsy Trivia, Taco Tuesdays, and parma nights, there’s always something fun happening.
 Whether you’re hanging out in the beer garden, relaxing indoors, or enjoying a table out front watching the world go by, Holmes Hall guarantees a great time every time.

 11-17 Holmes Road, Moonee Ponds